 How effective is it?

-When the pill is taken correctly, which means taking it according to instructions and not taking pills late or missing any, the pill is 99 per cent effective in preventing pregnancy.
+When the pill is taken correctly, which means taking it according to instructions and not taking pills late or missing any, the pill is 99% effective in preventing pregnancy.

-The progestogen-only pill is often suitable for women who can’t take the combined pill.
+- it is often suitable for women who can’t take the combined pill

-You also need to be able to take the pill at the same time every day for it to work properly.
+You need to be able to take the pill at the same time every day for it to work properly.
 If you know this will be difficult to remember then another form of contraception is probably better for you.
+The older pills require you to take it within 3 hours of your regular time or it will stop working, whereas the newer pill allows you 12 hours.

-The pill is not suitable for everyone, and it is important that the doctor prescribing it to you is aware of your medical history and any other medication you are taking.
+The pill is not suitable for everyone, and it is important that the doctor prescribing it to you is aware of your and your family's medical history, as well as any other medication you are taking.

-Most importantly, the progestogen-only pill does not provide any protection against HIV [link to HIV] or other sexually transmitted infections like a condom does.
+Most importantly, the progestogen-only pill does not provide any protection against HIV or other sexually transmitted infections like a condom does.

 Where can I get it from and how much does it cost?

 The progestogen-only pill is available free on the NHS.
 You can only get it on prescription.
-This can be from your GP, another GP who you have registered with for family planning services, a practice nurse or a family planning or young person's clinic.
+This can be from your GP, a practice nurse or a sexual health or young person's clinic.